cubigato/gmc-geiger-mqtt/README.md

 # Make sure MQTT broker is running (e.g., mosquitto)
 # and mqtt.enabled is set to true in config.yaml

-# If already in dialout group:
+# Method 1: Using the installed entry point (recommended)
+gmc-geiger-mqtt

+# Method 2: Using the wrapper script (backwards compatible)
 python3 run.py

+# If not in dialout group, use sg:
+sg dialout -c "gmc-geiger-mqtt"
-# Otherwise:
+# or
 sg dialout -c "python3 run.py"
 ```